:

 Thomas Bernhard Day

-For my semester project I would like to deposite printed recipe with the detailed description and theoretical work in the library of Research Institute of Wildlife Ecology in Vienna and in AKH General Hospital in Vienna so the recipe can be found and used in any time in the future.
-This two institutions grasps world of the "Verstörung" novel, divided into the tragic struggle between human need for fighting entropy and the forces of wild nature.
+For my semester project I would like to deposit the printed recipe with the detailed description and theoretical work in the library of Research Institute of Wildlife Ecology in Vienna and in AKH General Hospital in Vienna so the recipe can be found and used in any time in the future.
+These two institutions grasp the world of the "Verstörung" novel, divided into the tragic struggle between human need for fighting entropy and the forces of wild nature.

 Enslaved ornament

-Work isa try to make phenomenon of entropy visible.
-To visualize moment of becoming invisible.
+This work is an attempt to make the phenomenon of entropy visible.
+To visualize the moment of becoming invisible.
 In cooperation with the chemist (mgr.
-Monika Koperska) from the Clinique of Paper in the Library of Jagiellonian University in Kraków we are trying develop substance that is able to decompose paper to the degree of being invisible.
-Object sunken in the substance is a collage in the form of an ornament which is made of my personal photographs taken during first weeks in Vienna in 2010.
-Form of an ornament is alive only in movement, when it is repeating itself - in my work this movement is stopped: object of memory is disappearing slowly until it vanishes.
+Monika Koperska) from the Clinique of Paper in the Library of Jagiellonian University in Kraków, we are trying to develop a substance that is able to decompose paper to the degree of being invisible.
+The object sunken in the substance is a collage in the form of an ornament which is made of my personal photographs taken during my first weeks in Vienna in 2010.
+The form of an ornament is alive only in movement, when it is repeating itself - in my work this movement is stopped: the object of memory is disappearing slowly until it vanishes.
 Since now I've been working with Schweizer's reagent and hydrochloric acid.

 Fact Box